CHAPTER 22 | BEHAVIORAL ECONOMICS IS LIKE TOILET PAPER

 COMMITMENTS & CONSISTENCY

-It’s making people “follow the crowd in step” with ways that are consistent with prior commitments or behaviors
+It makes people “follow the crowd in step” with ways that are consistent with prior commitments or behaviors

 CREATIVE LEVER Graphic progress indicators, small asks